Lennox Head

 AreaSearch assessment of residential development activity positions Lennox Head among the top 25% of areas assessed nationwide

-Lennox Head has recorded approximately 78 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, around 390 homes were approved, with an additional 11 approved so far in FY-26.
-On average, each dwelling is estimated to accommodate 2.6 new residents per year over these five years, indicating strong demand that supports property values.
+Lennox Head recorded approximately 78 residential properties granted approval each year.
+Between financial years FY-21 and FY-25, around 390 homes were approved, with an additional 12 approved in FY-26 to date.
+On average, each dwelling accommodates about 2.6 new residents per year over the past five financial years.

-The average construction cost value of new homes being built is $744,000, suggesting a focus on the premium segment with upmarket properties.
-This financial year has seen $3.0 million in commercial development approvals, reflecting Lennox Head's primarily residential nature.
-Compared to the Rest of NSW, Lennox Head shows 72.0% higher new home approvals per person, offering buyers ample choice despite a slowdown in building activity in recent years.
-New developments consist of 65.0% standalone homes and 35.0% attached dwellings, with an increasing mix of townhouses and apartments catering to various price points.
+The average construction cost value of new homes is approximately $744,000, indicating a focus on premium properties.
+This year alone, Lennox Head has recorded $3.0 million in commercial development approvals.
+Compared to the Rest of NSW, Lennox Head shows 74.0% higher new home approvals per person.
+The area's building activity consists of 65.0% standalone homes and 35.0% attached dwellings, including townhouses and apartments.

 Frequently Asked Questions - Development